-Rob was included in Best Lawyers for Intellectual Property Litigation in 2020 and for Intellectual Property Litigation and Copyright Law in 2021.
-Since 2013, Rob has been recognized as a New York “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
+Rob is recognized in Best Lawyers for Intellectual Property Litigation and Copyright Law, and as a New York “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
 He is listed in the 2023 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Rob is very active in the International AntiCounterfeiting Coalition and the Copyright Society of the USA, for which he was previously co-chair of the New York chapter.
-Rob is also committed to pro bono work, and in 2014 was named Volunteer of the Year by the Pro Bono Partnership of Atlanta for his successful representation of Positive Impact, an Atlanta-based non-profit gay men’s health organization, in federal trademark litigation in New York.
+Rob is very active in the Copyright Society, for which he currently serves as a Trustee, and numerous other professional IP organizations.
+He is also committed to pro bono work, and in 2014 was named Volunteer of the Year by the Pro Bono Partnership of Atlanta for his successful representation of Positive Impact, an Atlanta-based non-profit gay men’s health organization, in federal trademark litigation in New York.

 In his free time, Rob loves music of all types—playing, listening, discussing, seeing live—and spending time with his family.